January 3, 2019

 Fourth, the employer formally adopts the Plan.
 This involves signing the applicable documents.

 Fifth, we apply on your behalf for a Trust Identification Number.
-The employer or the employer’s financial advisor uses this number to open the Defined Benefit Trust account.
+The employer or the employer’s financial advisor uses this number to open the Defined Benefit custodial account.

 Sixth, the employer distributes the SPD and other participant disclosures to employees covered by the Plan.